-The award is given to honor a CECS student who has made a significant contribution to the student chapter of the Association for Computing Machinery.
+The award is given to honor a CSE student who has made a significant contribution to the student chapter of the Association for Computing Machinery.

 CSE Doctoral Award

-The award is given to a Computer Science and Engineering doctoral student selected by the CECS department.
+The award is given to a Computer Science and Engineering doctoral student selected by the CSE department.
 Priority is given to those pursuing academic/research careers.

 Andrew Karem, Mehdi Farhangi, Wenlong Sun